Fjalar/bevy_new_2d/docs/workflows.md

   ![A screenshot showing where to enable Pages deployment via Github Actions](./img/enable_github_pages.png)
 </details>

-Hit the drop-down under `Source` and choose `Github Actions` as the source of your Pages deployment
+Hit the drop-down under `Source` and choose `Github Actions` as the source of your Pages deployment.

 ### Add your branch to the `github-pages` environment